MichaelHai/pandoc_resume/markdown/resume.md

 OpenAPI DSL (Internal)
 :   It is a Kotlin-based DSL for OpenAPI in order to provide better way to write OpenAPI definition and code generation.
-    I started this project when thinking of a good way of interface-fist developing style.
+    I started this project when thinking of a good way of interface-first developing style.
     This projects contains 2 sub-modules:

     * DSL: the basic functions of DSL is alreadys implemented.